A 5-stage run or quick-pace jog for 87 kilometers with over 6,000 m of climbing on the Dolomites’ Alta Via #1.

 Do we have to be able to run uninterrupted to participate?

-b) to take a shuttle 'bump up' to the last hotel, where you can finish your vacation doing some great day runs.
+b) to take a shuttle and 'bump up' to the last hotel, where you can finish your vacation going on suggested trail runs from that location.

 Is training necessary?